wandumi/survey-/readme.md

 Username: user@admin.com
 Password: admin123

+NOTE: If you seed the database there is no need to configure the email notification

 Then you can login to administrator and create a survey and questions that will belong to the survey created.

 The user will be able to view the survey after they have been created, a user can take a survey only once.